 Type 1 diabetes is a chronic disease.
-In type 1 diabetes, the cells in the pancreas that make insulin are destroyed, and the body is unable to make insulin.
-While the exact cause of type 1 diabetes is unknown, it is thought to be an autoimmune response; something, such as a virus, triggers the body’s immune system to create an antibody that kills the cells in the pancreas responsible for making insulin.
+In people with type 1 diabetes, cells in the pancreas that make insulin are destroyed, so the body is unable to make insulin.

 - dramatic weight loss in a short period of time